Isuzu Bellett: Wasp

 A coupe utility variant, the Isuzu Wasp, was introduced in 1963.
 It featured an all-steel box-chassis and body frame, and was produced in pickup and flatbed body styles.
 The Wasp was offered with the 1325 cc G130 gasoline engine and the 1764 cc C180 diesel engine.
 The 1500 cc Bellett engine was also offered on some export models, including the entire Australian shipment of 122 units which were all offered with a bench seat, 1500 cc Bellett motor and in a choice of trayback or styleside options.
+The Wasp's tiny cabin meant sales were slow in Australia and it took three years to sell what had been intended as an initial batch.

 The Wasp was built until 1972, when it was replaced by the Faster, known as the Chevrolet LUV in many markets.

 Competition

 As part of Isuzu's advertising effort in Finland, rallies and car orienteering events were entered.
 A Group 2-tuned four-door Bellett surprised many European commentators by finishing a "sensational" tenth in the 1966 1000 Lakes Rally.